MetanoKid/coding-scars/_drafts/log-window-1.md

 ## Dispatcher

-Whenever we want some code to be executed in the `UI Thread` we can use its `Dispatcher` to queue the actions we want to perform.
+Whenever we want some code to be executed in the `UI Thread` we can use the `Dispatcher` object for the _Application_ to queue the actions we want to perform.

 There are two important methods to queue actions: `BeginInvoke` is asynchronous and `Invoke` is synchronous.